 A participant should not attend Lord of Life when ill.
 This would endanger other participants and jeopardize the services they receive.
 Examples include flu symptoms, diarrhea, nausea, coughing, sneezing or fever.
 If participants arrive ill or develop symptoms while at the Center, families will be called to arrange transport home or treatment.

 A Nurse is on duty during all weekday hours of operation.
-On Saturday, a nurse is on duty or on call for emergencies.
 Our nursing staff oversees the general care and welfare of our participants.
 When changes in needs, behaviors or other related matters are observed, the families of participants are contacted for consultation.
 When changes in needs, interests, medications, etc. are noted by a participant's family, our nurse should be informed.

 All clothing should be labeled (hats, coats, gloves, boots, canes and other assistive devices, glasses, etc.) .
 We may request a change of clothing to be left at our Center, if a participant has special needs.
 We do not assume responsibility for articles not labeled.